-We have filed four patent applications in the United States for the technology which is vital to our primary business, two of which we have filed internationally.
-Our success depends in part upon patents being granted from our pending patent applications and, if granted, the enforcement of our patent rights.
+We have been issued one patent by the U.S. Patent and Trademark Office.
+We have also filed patent applications in the United States and internationally for our technology which is vital to our primary business, as well as several Continuations in Part on these patent applications.
+Our success depends in part upon the enforcement of our patent rights and whether patents are granted from our pending patent applications.

 Furthermore, although we believe that our technology is unique and will not violate or infringe upon the proprietary rights of any third party, there can be no assurance that such claims will not be made or if made, could be successfully defended against.
 If we do not obtain and maintain patent protection, we may face increased competition in the United States and internationally, which would have a material adverse effect on our business.

 Since patent applications in the United States are maintained in secrecy until patents are issued, and since publication of discoveries in the scientific and patent literature tend to lag behind actual discoveries by several months, we cannot be certain that we were the first creator of the inventions covered by our pending patent applications or that we were the first to file patent applications for these inventions.
 In addition, among other things, we cannot guarantee that:

-- o our patent applications will result in the issuance of patents; - any patents issued or licensed to us will be free from challenge and that if challenged, they would be held to be valid; - o any patents issued or licensed to us will provide commercially significant protection for our technology, products and processes; - o other companies will not independently develop substantially equivalent proprietary information which is not covered by our patent rights; - o other companies will not obtain access to our know-how; - o other companies will not be granted patents that may prevent the sale of one or more of our products; or - o we will not require licensing and the payment of significant fees or royalties to third parties for the use of their intellectual property in order to enable us to conduct our business.
+- o our patent applications will result in the issuance of patents; - o any patents issued or licensed to us will be free from challenge and that if challenged, would be held to be valid; - any patents issued or licensed to us will provide commercially significant protection for our technology, products and processes; - o other companies will not independently develop substantially equivalent proprietary information which is not covered by our patent rights; - o other companies will not obtain access to our know-how; - o other companies will not be granted patents that may prevent the commercialization of our technology; or - o we will not require licensing and the payment of significant fees or royalties to third parties for the use of their intellectual property in order to enable us to conduct our business.